1970 Chevrolet Chevelle SS 454 LS6 and #12 with the National LS6 Registry!

 Muscle cars April 1989 1970 LS 6 Chevelle

-Of all of the missile cars in the past 25 years this is the one of the most potent.
+Of all of the muscle cars in the past 25 years this is the one of the most potent.
 Powered by an extremely healthy 454 big block, these all most common looking beast provided a thrilling ride for all who draw them.
-Outwardly they resembled most other Chevelle\'s except for the Powerball hood and SS 454 markings on the front quarter panels, but that is where the similarities ended.
+Outwardly they resembled most other Chevelle's except for the Cowl Induction hood and SS 454 markings on the front quarter panels, but that is where the similarities ended.
 These 450 hp bowties really left their mark on the asphalt with quarter mile results of 13.12 seconds at 107 miles per hour.
 The LS6 Chevelles were picked by Car Craft as the hottest muscle car in 1987, due in part to

 their impressive power to weight ratio.